 - Problem solving: Sometimes, customers go on social media networks to talk about an issue with a company’s product or service.
 Responding to complaints, fixing miscues and solving problems can be a big part of a social media manager’s job.

 Because social media manager is an emerging career, the U.S. Department of Labor does not track pay and job outlook information.
 For the Bureau of Labor Statistics (BLS).
 However, this field compares closely to the advertising and promotions manager category and the Bureau of Labor Statistics (BLS) expects the expansion of digital media and ongoing need for promotional campaigns will drive demand for these professionals.

-The median pay for advertising and promotions managers was $96,720 in May 2014, according to the BLS.
+The median annual salary for advertising and promotions managers was $100,810 in May 2016, according to the BLS.

 Planning on Becoming a Social Media Manager?

 Social media managers should have outstanding writing and communication skills.
 They also need to be organized and have an eye for good graphic design and photography.
 Other useful skills include analytical thinking, good decision-making and resourcefulness.
 If you think you would be a good fit for this up-and-coming, exciting career, a bachelor’s degree in social sciences, marketing, communications or a related field may provide opportunities.